Frequently Asked Questions (FAQ's)

 1. Q: What is the BART to Livermore Extension Project?

-A: BART is proposing to extend its transit system for approximately 5 miles from the existing Dublin/Pleasanton station eastward to a new station in the City of Livermore.
+A: BART is proposing to extend its transit system for approximately 5.5 miles from the existing Dublin/Pleasanton station eastward to a new station in the City of Livermore.
 The proposed project is being developed in partnership with the City of Livermore.
 The 5.5-mile BART extension will go within the median of Interstate 580 (I-580) to a new station near the Isabel Avenue/I-580 interchange.
-Storage tracks would be required in the vicinity of the sytem's end-of-line.
-The project also incorporates an efficient bus-to-BART transfer and a network of express buses to link the new BART station and other destinations such as Downtown Livermore, the Lawrence Livermore National Laboratory, and the Vasco Road ACE Train Station.
+A storage and maintenance facility will be provided in the vicinity of the sytem's end-of-line.
+The project also incorporates a network of express buses to link the new BART station and other destinations such as Downtown Livermore, the Lawrence Livermore National Laboratory, and the Vasco Road ACE Train Station.
 BART also is evaluating a number of alternatives to the proposed project.
 The diagram below shows the project area.

 2. Q: What are the Project Goals?